ariakit/ariakit/examples/combobox-filtering-integrated/readme.md

 }
 ```

-However, the filtering logic won't have the ability to alter the order of the items.
-In other words, the filtered items will consistently display in the same sequence as the original list.
-This may or may not be desirable, depending on your use case.
+However, the filtering logic can't change the order of the items.
+That is, the filtered items will always appear in the same order as the original list.
+This could be either desirable or not, depending on your needs.
+It's a good approach if you want to maintain the original order after filtering.

 ## Exposing `value` and `onChange` props